 aggression when a person’s back is turned, it's likely because the individual poses less of a threat to him in that position than facing him head on.

 dog an alternative behavior to perform and reward it.
 One of my favorites: Ask him to sit and

 stay when a person approaches.
 You may need to treat him multiple times when you first practice this technique as a person walks by, eventually working up to treating only

 after the individual has passed.

-By giving your dog a default command, he'll be less able to lunge and more likely to relax in these situations.
+dog a default command, he'll be less able to lunge and more likely to relax in these situations.
 If you use a head harness, you'll also have greater control over your dog's unruly ankle-attacking behavior.